Local polarization and isothermal local equilibrium in relativistic heavy ion collisions

 and replacing into the \eqref{rhole}, with $\zeta=0$ which is a good approximation for the purpose of this work:

-where $\wP^\nu$ is the four-momentum operator, $\beta_\nu(x) \wP^\nu$ is the usual global thermodynamic equilibrium expression with constant four-temperature equal to the four-temperature in the point $x$ and the second term in the exponent is the leading gradient correction.
+In the above equation, $\wP^\nu$ is the four-momentum operator, $\beta_\nu(x) \wP^\nu$ is the usual global thermodynamic equilibrium exponent with constant four-temperature equal to $\beta(x)$ and the second term in the exponent is the leading gradient correction; also, the contributions from temperature gradient and velocity gradient have been split for later use.
 Retaining the zeroth order of the above expansion corresponds to the so-called perfect fluid approximation; going to higher orders implies including non-dissipative quantum corrections in the local equilibrium calculations.
-Since the gradients of $\beta$ supposedly give rise to a small correction to the leading term $\beta_\nu(x) \wP^\nu$, one can handle it as a perturbation and apply linear response theory to obtain an approximation of the mean value which is linear in the gradients.
+Since the gradient of $\beta$ supposedly gives rise to a small correction to the leading term $\beta_\nu(x) \wP^\nu$, one can handle it as a perturbation and apply linear response theory to obtain an approximation of the mean value which is linear in the gradient.
 Starting from the general formula \eqref{spingeneral} and splitting $\partial \beta$ in the eq.~\eqref{rholeappr} into an anti-symmetric and a symmetric part eventually yield the two terms \eqref{spinvarpi} and \eqref{spinxi} respectively~\cite{1852607}.
 It is also worth pointing out that the latter term stems from a correlator with a non-conserved integral operator \cite{1852607}, which explains the appearance of one particular vector $\hat t$ in the formula \eqref{spinxi}; this vector can be interpreted as a sort of mean normal vector perpendicular to the hypersurface $\Sigma$.